 Emma Viskic is a critically acclaimed writer, and a concert clarinetist.
 Not only did her debut novel, Resurrection Bay published through Echo Publishing, win the Ned Kelly Award for Best Debut and 3 Davitt Awards– Best Adult Novel, Best Debut and Readers’ Choice, her shorts winning the Ned Kelly S. D. Harvey Award and the New England Thunderbolt Award, but she has also performed with the likes of Jose Carreras.
+Her latest novel And Fire Came Down is currently getting ready to win all the awards.

 Despite being so sickeningly talented she is well regarded by fellow authors and is an advocate of mentoring and supporting other writers.
 Emma Viskic used the mentoring services of Janette Currie, through the WoMentoring Project started by Kerry Hudson, for the final draft of Resurrection Bay.
 She has described the experience as eye opening.